Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 The behavioural research: which one people actually finish

-A 2012 study by researchers at Northwestern University's Kellogg School of Management examined real-world debt payoff behaviour and found that participants using the snowball method were significantly more likely to complete debt payoff than those using avalanche.
+The 2012 study by researchers at Northwestern University's Kellogg School of Management examined real-world debt payoff behaviour and found that participants using the snowball method were significantly more likely to complete debt payoff than those using avalanche.
 Other studies have found similar effects.

 The behavioural mechanism: the early small wins of the snowball method (an entire account closed within 60–90 days) create the dopamine-and-motivation feedback loop that sustains long-term discipline.
 Avalanche participants typically don't see a single debt account close for 6–18 months, depending on the size of their highest-rate debt, which means they're paying minimums on multiple accounts for a long time without visible progress.